Tomb Raider: Chronicles: Plot

 Following the events of The Last Revelation, Lara Croft is presumed dead, buried under the collapsed Great Pyramid of Giza.
 At Lara's home of Croft Manor, three former friends and associates—Lara's butler Winston, the family priest Father Patrick Dunstan and Lara's history teacher Charles Kane—reminisce over some of Lara's early exploits following a memorial service.

 The first story follows Lara's quest through the catacombs of Rome in search of the Philosopher's stone.
-She is pursued by Larson Conway and Pierre DuPont, adversaries she would later encounter during the events of Tomb Raider.
+She is pursued by Larson Conway and Pierre DuPont, adversaries she would encounter during the events of Tomb Raider.
 The second story, recounted by Kane, sees Lara hunting the Spear of Destiny, lost on the ocean floor since World War II.
 Infiltrating Zapadnaya Litsa, she smuggles herself aboard a Russian Naval submarine commanded by Admiral Yarofev and his Mafia handler Sergei Mikhailov, who also seeks the Spear.
 Lara recovers the Spear, but she is ambushed by Mikhailov.
-The Spear's power is unleashed, killing Mikhailov, damaging the submarine and wounding Yarofev.
+The Spear's power is unleashed, killing Mikhailov, damaging the submarine, and wounding Yarofev.
 Lara leaves in an escape pod, but Yarofev remains behind as the Spear destroys the submarine.

 The third story, told by Dunstan, follows a teenage Lara when she secretly follows Dunstan to an island haunted by demonic forces.
 Lara confronts several apparitions and monsters which inhabit the island, including a horse-riding humanoid demon called Vladimir Kaleta who was trapped in a prison of running water by the island's former monastic community.
 Dunstan is taken hostage by Kaleta, who forces Lara to block the river imprisoning him.
 Using a book discovered in the ruined monastery's library, Lara says Kaleta's demon name "Verdelet", taking control of him and banishing him from Earth.
-The fourth story, related by Winston, shows Lara infiltrating the New York corporate headquarters of her former mentor Werner Von Croy to retrieve the Iris, the pursuit of which first caused the schism between Lara and Von Croy.
+The fourth story, related by Winston, shows Lara infiltrating the New York corporate headquarters of her former mentor Werner Von Croy to retrieve the Iris, the pursuit of which caused the schism between them.

 Their stories completed, the three toast Lara.
 In parallel to these events, Von Croy digs through the rubble of the Great Pyramid in a desperate attempt to find her.
 He finally discovers Lara's backpack among the ruins of the Great Pyramid but no sign of her body: he declares "We've found her!", presuming that Lara is alive.